DrTheteSigma/To-do-list/README.md

 # To-do-list
 This a a to-do-list project done by html/css/javascript with webpack module.
 This app has the following functionalities as of rn:
-1)add new projects
+1) add new projects
-2)add todos by choosing a project
+2) add todos by choosing a project
-3)delete a todo
+3) delete a todo
-4)edit a to do
+4) edit a to do

 Upcoming updates will feauture: